rezwanx/l3-react-blocks-construct/README.md

   <summary><strong>2.
 Create a New Project</strong></summary>

 ### Before You Begin
-Ensure that you:
-- Have a registered web domain for your application.
-- Have full administrative access to its DNS settings.
+Make sure you have a registered domain and access to its DNS settings.

 ### Create Your Project
+Set up a new project in the Cloud Console.

 1. In the **Console**, click **Create New Project**.
 2. Enter a **unique project name**.
 3. Select an **environment**: